Cup-Of-JavaScript/javascript-aws/assignments.md

 # JavaScript AWS Assignments

 # Ex.
-1 CLI S3
+1
-Use the AWS CLI to upload a file to the following S3 bucket: `sia-test-2`.
+Create an S3 bucket with the following schema: `sia-{YOUR_STUDENT_ID}-bucket`.
+This will be your student bucket.

 # Ex.
-2 AWS-SDK S3
+2 CLI S3
-Use aws-sdk to upload a file to the following S3 bucket: `sia-test-2`.
+Use the AWS CLI to upload a file to your student bucket.

 # Ex.
+3 AWS-SDK S3
+Use aws-sdk to upload a file to your student bucket.

-3 IAM Policy Lambda
+# Ex.
+4 IAM Policy Lambda
-Create a lambda function that contains the following code:
+Create a Lambda function that contains the following code:

 ```
 var AWS = require('aws-sdk');